 Where to find this breed for adoption

 There are breed specific rescues dedicated to the breed but it is possible your local shelter might have information on Bullmastiffs that need rehoming so give them a call.
 If you are adopting a Bullmastiff try to find out as much as possible about the dog's history.

 There are 2 simple rules to housebreaking any dog the first is confinement I know it might seem harsh confining a puppy to a crate or kitchen but unless you are watching and interacting with him constantly, he will go to the toilet in the wrong place and the bad habit has started.

 The second is providing access to a toilet area.
 You can do this by taking him outside every couple of hours, after feeding, after waking or you can provide an indoor area puppy pads, papers etc gradually progressing to going outside.
 Housebreaking any puppy takes patience but most dogs learn pretty quickly.

 A Bullmastiff is a sensitive dog that loves human companionship and affection he might look tough but he doesn't do well living outdoors and being left alone or outside for long periods or used purely as a guard will increase aggressive tendencies.

 As with most of the mastiff and bully breeds irresponsible ownership contributes to most behavioural issues.
 These dogs need to respect their owners and be trained from an early age producing well behaved, laid back, loving family pets.

 Owning a Bullmastiff is a big commitment they are strong and powerful in body and mind.
-They cost a lot to keep and they are not the breed for first-time dog owners, however, with the proper training, a Bullmastiff can be a very well-adjusted, loyal and loving family pet.
+They cost a lot to keep and they are not the breed for first-time dog owners, however, with the proper training, this dog can be a very well-adjusted, loyal and loving family pet.